Vegans, and proud

 - Save animals

-Opting out of the meat trade equals not financing the deaths of thousands of animals during a person's lifetime.
-After all, is the "nice" taste of a steak really reason enough to pay for all the suffering, health problems and environmental havoc the production of meat represents?
+Opting out of the meat and dairy trade equals not financing the deaths, rape, and torture of thousands of animals during a person's lifetime.
+After all, is the "nice" taste of steak really reason enough to pay for all the suffering, health problems, and environmental havoc the production of meat represents?

 - Take care of nature

-Vegetarians are not responsible for the destruction of rainforests for grazing and growing feed, for animal emissions polluting land, water and the air, and for the fast increasing threat to the food chain at many levels, due to relentless over-fishing in all oceans of the globe.
+Vegans are not responsible for the destruction of rainforests for grazing and growing feed, for animal emissions polluting land, water, and the air, and for the fast increasing threat to the food chain at many levels, due to relentless over-fishing in all oceans of the globe.

 - Are an economic force

-The efforts by the food industry to accommodate vegetarian demands are obvious; vegetarians are enjoying more choices in shops, restaurants and public dining facilities.
-Also the financial clout of vegetarians is taking momentum and their ability to vote with their purses is becoming more apparent by the day, bringing promising results, i.e. the ongoing research to produce artificial meat.
+The efforts by the food industry to accommodate vegans' demands are obvious; vegans are enjoying more choices in shops, restaurants, and public dining facilities.
+Also, the financial clout of vegans is taking momentum and their ability to vote with their purses is becoming more apparent by the day, bringing promising results, i.e. the ongoing research to produce artificial meat.

-What vegetarian philosophers and scientists have said for centuries, has finally impacted the scientific world and entered everyday knowledge.
-Hardly a week goes by without new findings about the benefits of this peaceful way of life.
+What vegetarian and vegan philosophers and scientists have said for centuries, has finally impacted the scientific world and entered everyday knowledge.
+Hardly a week goes by without new findings of the benefits of this peaceful way of life.